spooni01/chat-server/README.md

 - **99**: generic error code for unexpected errors.

 ## Tests
 Unit testing is done using Google Test with separate test files for each class, promoting modularity and focused testing.
-This approach simplifies maintenance and improves test organization.
+This approach simplifies maintenance and improves test organization.<br>
+Test can be run using the `make test` command.

 ## License
 This project is licensed under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.html).
 See the [LICENSE](LICENSE) file for details.